Child Abuse Mandated Reporter Training for New York State

 When a child is placed in protective custody, the authorized person must take the following actions:

-- He or she must bring the child immediately to a place designated by the rules of the Family Court for this purpose, unless the person is a physician treating the child and the child is or soon will be admitted to a hospital.
+- Bring the child immediately to a place designated by the rules of the Family Court for this purpose, unless the person is a physician treating the child and the child is or soon will be admitted to a hospital

-- He or she must make every reasonable effort to inform the parent or other person legally responsible for the child’s care about which facility the child is in.
+- Make every reasonable effort to inform the parent or other person legally responsible for the child’s care about which facility the child is in

-- He or she must provide the parent or other person legally responsible for the child’s care with written notice, coincident with removal of the child from their care (Family Court Act, 1024(b)(iii)).
+- Provide the parent or other person legally responsible for the child’s care with written notice, coincident with removal of the child from their care (Family Court Act, 1024(b)(iii))

-- He or she must inform the court and make a report of suspected child abuse or maltreatment pursuant to Title 6 of the Social Services Law, as soon as possible (Family Court Act, 1024(b)).
+- Inform the court and make a report of suspected child abuse or maltreatment pursuant to Title 6 of the Social Services Law, as soon as possible (Family Court Act, 1024(b))

-- He or she must immediately notify the appropriate local Child Protective Services, which shall begin a child protective proceeding in the Family Court at the next regular weekday session of the appropriate Family Court or recommend that the child be returned to his or her parents or guardian.
+- Immediately notify the appropriate local Child Protective Services, which shall begin a child protective proceeding in the Family Court at the next regular weekday session of the appropriate Family Court or recommend that the child be returned to his or her parents or guardian.
 In neglect cases, pursuant to Section 1026 of the Family Court Act, the authorized person or entity (usually CPS) may return a child prior to a child protective proceeding if it concludes there is no imminent risk to the child’s health.